root-project/root/docbook/users-guide/MathLibraries.md

 #### Coordinate Accessors and Setter Methods

 For the points classes we have the same getter and setter methods as for the vector classes.
-See “Example: 3D Vector Classes”.
+See "Example: 3D Vector Classes".

 #### Point-Vector Operations